Review and Story for Dr. Seckin

 My journey with endo started in childhood but I didn’t figure that out until I was in my thirties.
 I woke up one day when I was 8 years old with very swollen ankles.
 Doctors couldn’t figure out why and I learned to live with it.
 Then my periods start at age 11 and I was miserable from the start.
 I would miss school sometimes, be doubled over in the fetal position, etc. I tried the pill, but it didn’t help the pain and it made me moody.

 But then I got a cold four months later.
-No big deal, I was working as medical assistant, of course I got sick a lot.
+No big deal, I was working as a medical assistant, of course I got sick a lot.
 But then I tried to sleep and could not breathe when I laid down.
-I knew this was likely a pulmonary embolism (blood clot to the lungs).
+I knew this was likely a pulmonary embolism (blood clot in the lungs).
 I went to the ER and, long story short, a nurse saved my life when the ER Doctor wanted to say I had pneumonia and send me home.
 I recovered well but the saddest part for me was I could no longer take estrogen and enjoy blissfully short, painless periods anymore!

 So I keep dealing with the misery for a few more years.
 I went to Yale in Connecticut for nursing school.
 I met my husband while there.
 He and I moved back to California (where I’m from) when I graduated and I started working as a Nurse Practitioner in a women’s health setting.
 I didn’t learn about endometriosis in nursing school and none of my mentors in the women’s health office said anything about it either.